plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 Note that datasets that are generated during the analysis can be found in data_created folder in the data folder.
 Note that graphs generated during the analysis can be found in the graphs folder.
 Note that you can always delete the data_created and graphs folder.
-They will get generated again when you run the .py files.
+They will get generated again when you run the .py files in the folder you save the cloned repository.

 ## Tools and Technologies
 * Python (Libraries: os, Pandas, NumPy, Seaborn, Matplotlib, sklearn)